OSLabTools/nicetoolbox/docs/tutorials/tutorial1_dataset_single_view.md

 [<img src="../graphics/calibration_converter_1.png" height="500">](../graphics/calibration_converter_1.png)

 3. On the bottom, enter the path to your dataset in "Output directory path" or press "Select" to find it on your system.
 Press "Save" to create the `calibrations.npz` file.

-4. When the file(s) have been saved correctly, exit the Calibration Converter by pressing "Quit" in the bootom right corner.
+4. When the file(s) have been saved correctly, exit the Calibration Converter by pressing "Quit" in the bottom right corner.